California Car Shipping: 2026 Costs & Routes

 We're a scrappy team that looks forward to earning your business.

-Check your tire pressure and coolant levels.
-California's heat, especially in inland areas, can affect both.
-Make sure your tires are properly inflated and your coolant is topped off.
-If you're shipping from the mountains or high elevations, double-check these before transit.
+Check your tire pressure and coolant.
+California's extreme heat—especially in inland areas—can affect both.
+Make sure your tires are properly inflated and your coolant levels are topped off before pickup.

-We recommend scheduling your pickup at least two to three weeks in advance for California shipments.
-This gives carriers enough time to bundle your vehicle with others heading in the same direction, which helps you get better rates.
+We recommend scheduling your California car pickup at least two to three weeks in advance.
+This gives carriers time to bundle your shipment with others heading the same direction, which helps you get better rates and more reliable service.

 We accept all forms of payment.
 We can arrange credit cards or arrange for you to pay the carrier directly through cash/certified check.
 We even accept payment via Cash/Zelle/Venmo.